-E. Thesis Research
+G. Thesis Research

-All PhD candidates will be required to satisfactorily complete a research thesis.
+All Ph.D. candidates will be required to satisfactorily complete a research thesis.
 This work should be of sufficient scope and quality to result in a significant contribution to the literature.
-Students must successfully complete a minimum of 30 semester hours of thesis work (60 total semester hours of credits).
-See the Rules of the Graduate School describing time restrictions for submitting the finished thesis.
-A copy of the thesis must be submitted to the student's Thesis Committee at least 2 weeks prior to the Thesis Defense.
-It is expected that the student's research mentor/major advisor will preview and edit the thesis prior to distribution to the rest of the Thesis Committee.
+Students must successfully complete a minimum of 30 semester hours of TXCL8990 thesis credits and the total credit hours required to graduate is 60, this includes thesis credits, research rotation credits and coursework.
+See the Graduation Deadlines document on the Graduate School's web site describing time restrictions for submitting the finished thesis: